About this Event

 Sponsored by the Peterson Center on Healthcare, this webinar series is an extension of the landmark NAM Special Publication, Effective Care for High-Need Patients: Opportunities for Improving Outcomes, Value, and Health.

-This webinar will feature Boston’s Commonwealth Care Alliance, a not-for-profit, community-based health care organization, sharing their experience implementing the One Care program to improve care for dually eligible individuals under age 65 with complex medical, behavioral health, and social needs.
-This one-hour webinar will include a robust discussion with Commonwealth Care Alliance of the practical challenges they have faced in implementing their program, impact on patient outcomes, and opportunities for scaling and spreading.
+This webinar featured Boston’s Commonwealth Care Alliance, a not-for-profit, community-based health care organization, sharing their experience implementing the One Care program to improve care for dually eligible individuals under age 65 with complex medical, behavioral health, and social needs.
+This one-hour webinar included a robust discussion with Commonwealth Care Alliance of the practical challenges they have faced in implementing their program, impact on patient outcomes, and opportunities for scaling and spreading.

 Lori Tishler, MD, MPH, is Vice President of Medical Affairs at Commonwealth Care Alliance (CCA), a not-for-profit, community-based healthcare organization dedicated to improving care for individuals who are dually eligible for MassHealth (Medicaid) and Medicare with complex medical, behavioral health and social needs, including persons with disabilities.
 In her clinical leadership role, Lori is responsible for the oversight and management of medical policy, physician staff, behavioral health integration, clinical network provider engagement and clinical quality initiatives.
 Lori partners closely with CCA’s executive leadership to spearhead and further clinical redesign efforts, ensure quality care delivery and care management, respond to the concerns and needs of medical staff members, implement medical policy and help to drive clinical growth and transformation.